MaxSydow/Using-Machine-Learning-on-Email-Lists/README.md

+# Using Machine Learning to Identify Persons of Interests from Enron Emails #

 # About #

 In 2001 the Enron Corporation filed for bankruptcy after it was found that several executives were involved with fraudulent financial activities.
 After a federal investigation data on these executives were made public, including emails, and salary and bonus amounts.
 Persons of interest in the investigation, POIs, are identified in the features of email data sets examined in this project.